 Our team has used BetterHelp nearly 20 times over the past four years.
-We like BetterHelp and think it’s a good online therapy option for most people.
+We think BetterHelp is a decent online therapy option for most people.
 BetterHelp is convenient, affordable, and has more therapists on their platform than any of their competitors.
-That said, BetterHelp is not perfect and their biggest drawback is that they don’t accept insurance.
+That said, BetterHelp is not perfect and its biggest drawback is that it doesn’t accept insurance.

-If you have insurance, you may want to stop here and see who we reviewed as the best online therapy for insurance.
-But if you plan to pay out-of-pocket, I’ll help you determine if BetterHelp is worth it for you and I’ll share some tips and tricks that will help you get the most out of your BetterHelp experience – including a tip that could save you money!
+If you have behavioral health insurance, you may want to stop here and see who we reviewed as the best online therapy for insurance.
+But if you plan to pay out-of-pocket, I’ll help you determine if BetterHelp is worth it for you and I’ll share some tips and tricks that will help you get the most out of your BetterHelp experience—including a tip that could save you money!

 Pros & Cons of BetterHelp